Order polynomial product formulas and poset dynamics

-Since minuscule posets have order polynomial product formulas (\cref{thm:min_prod_form}) -- and even $q$-analogs $\Omega_P(m;q)$ -- in light of \cref{thm:doppelganger_prod_form} their doppelg\"{a}ngers do too.

-The difficult case of \cref{thm:doppelganger_prod_form}, the rectangle/trapezoid pair, was yet again established by Proctor~\cite{proctor1983trapezoid} using representations of the symplectic group.
+Since minuscule posets have product formulas for their order polynomials (Theorem~\ref{thm:min_prod_form}), Theorem~\ref{thm:doppelganger_prod_form} says their doppelg\"{a}ngers do too.
+The difficult case of Theorem~\ref{thm:doppelganger_prod_form}, the rectangle/trapezoid pair, was yet again established by Proctor~\cite{proctor1983trapezoid} using representations of the symplectic group.
 The other cases are an easy check.

-In~\cite{hamaker2018doppelgangers}, the authors presented a uniform bijection between $\mathcal{PP}^{m}(P)$ and $\mathcal{PP}^{m}(Q)$ (and also a uniform bijection between $\mathcal{L}(P)$ and $\mathcal{L}(Q)$) for any minuscule doppelg\"{a}nger pair $(P,Q)$.
+In~\cite{hamaker2018doppelgangers}, the authors gave a uniform bijection between $\mathcal{PP}^{m}(P)$ and $\mathcal{PP}^{m}(Q)$ (and also a uniform bijection between $\mathcal{L}(P)$ and $\mathcal{L}(Q)$) for any minuscule doppelg\"{a}nger pair $(P,Q)$.
 In~\cite{hopkins2019minuscule} it was suggested that minuscule doppelg\"{a}nger pairs are ``very similar.''
-We will see some more of their similarities below.
+We will see more similarities below.